fabian-mue/Fischer-Random-Chess-Generator/README.md

   - Windows: recommend using MinGW (http://www.mingw.org/)

 As soon as the required setup is ready the code can be compiled and the Fischer-Random-Chess-Generator is generated.
 To apply this, only the resulting binary file "FischerGen" needs to be executed.
-To compile and execute the final binary, perform the following steps from the project top directory:
+To compile and execute the final binary, perform the following steps starting from the project top directory:

 1. mkdir build & cd build
 2. cmake ..